Skip to main content

 The government has published statutory guidance on improving access to social housing for members of the Armed Forces.[8]

-• give consideration whether other qualification criteria may disadvantage members of the armed forces, for example where a capital threshold is applied to lump sum payments received as a result of disability or injury sustained while in active service
+The guidance advises that local authorities should give consideration as to whether other qualification criteria may disadvantage members of the armed forces, for example where a capital threshold is applied to lump sum payments received as a result of disability or injury sustained while in active service.

-• take a sympathetic approach towards service families accommodation who accrue housing-related debt as a result of being liable for mesne profits after becoming irregular occupiers, often following a relationship breakdown
+Local authorities are also advised to take a sympathetic approach towards service families accommodation who accrue housing-related debt as a result of being liable for mesne profits after becoming irregular occupiers, often following a relationship breakdown

 The guidance also sets out ‘strong encouragement’ for local authorities to extend the exemption from local connection requirements to divorced or separated spouses or civil partners of service personnel who need to move out of accommodation provided by the Ministry of Defence.